Cocaine Use, Duration, and Side Effects

 For instance, cocaine withdrawal symptoms can include heart rhythm changes and high blood pressure, along with feelings of anxiety, anger, and paranoia.

 Addiction recovery specialists can help individuals minimize and manage these symptoms through therapy sessions and other techniques.

 If you have pre-existing health conditions, including anxiety disorder or a heart condition, going through addiction treatment with the help of professionals is especially important.

 When seeking medical advice for recovery, your healthcare provider will handle your case with the utmost confidentiality and care.
 All you need to do is take the first step.

 Hospitalization and inpatient treatment are far from your only options if you’re trying to recover from cocaine abuse.

-At Zinnia Healing, we know there’s no one-size-fits-all approach to treatment.
+At Zinnia Health, we know there’s no one-size-fits-all approach to treatment.
 We offer customized programs, outpatient treatment, and various support groups to ensure you feel listened to and understood.